 An automatic ice maker can increase a refrigerator's energy use by 14 percent to 20 percent.
-Is having ice on demand worth that much of a jump to your electric bill to you?
-If not, you’ll be happy to know that you can turn your ice maker off.
-It’s very easy and takes less than a minute to do.
+You may want to decide if having ice on demand is worth that much of a jump to your electric bill.
+If not, you’ll be happy to know that you can easily turn your ice maker off in less than a minute, even if you just need to do it temporarily.